rust-lang/rust/text/0000-type-ascription.md

 # Motivation

 Type inference is imperfect.
-It is often useful to help type inference by annotating a sub-expression or sub-pattern with a type.
+It is often useful to help type inference by annotating a sub-expression with a type.
 Currently, this is only possible by extracting the sub-expression into a variable using a `let` statement and/or giving a type for a whole expression or pattern.
 This is un- ergonomic, and sometimes impossible due to lifetime issues.
-Specifically, a variable has lifetime of its enclosing scope, but a sub-expression's lifetime is typically limited to the nearest semi-colon.
+Specifically, where a variable has lifetime of its enclosing scope, but a sub-expression's lifetime is typically limited to the nearest semi-colon.

 Typical use cases are where a function's return type is generic (e.g., collect) and where we want to force a coercion.